Can Diet Make Acne Worse?

 - Vitamins A, D, E, and zinc: These nutrients contribute to the skin and immune health.
 They also prevent acne from developing.

 - Paleolithic-style diets: This kind of diet is primarily composed of lean meats, fruits, vegetables, and nuts.
 On the other hand, they are low in grains, dairy, and legumes.
 Paleo diets can lower blood sugar and insulin levels.

 - Mediterranean-style diets: This one is rich in fruits, vegetables, whole grain, legumes, fish, and olive oil.
 They are low in dairy and saturated fats.
 This type of diet can reduce the severity of acne.

 What can I do to improve my acne?

 If you think that your diet is affecting or worsening your acne, here are some simple steps to clearer skin:

 – Avoid picking at your skin.
 This can leave red or brown scars, which can take a long time to improve.

 – Pay close attention to your breakouts.

-While diet can play an important role in flaring of your acne, keeping clear, blemish free skin requires much more.
-Firstly, you should use a skin care regimen suited to your skin type.
-In addition, prescription acne medications will prevent new breakouts and fade old scars and skin discoloration.
+While diet can play an essential role in flaring of your acne, keeping clear, blemish-free skin requires much more.
+Firstly, you should use a skincare regimen suited to your skin type.
+Besides, prescription acne medications will prevent new breakouts and fade old scars and skin discoloration.